 There’s nothing more defeating than taking time to nurture and grow your vegetable plants, only to find that despite your care and attention, they’re plagued with mold and mildew.

 Powdery mildew is a problem many gardeners encounter.
-Still, it doesn’t have to ruin your vegetable garden if you can commit to taking action to eliminate it or manage it, so it doesn’t cause damage to your plants.
+Still, it doesn’t have to ruin your vegetable garden if you can commit to eliminating it or managing it, so it doesn’t cause damage to your plants.

 It’s not anything that will immediately kill your vegetable garden.
 Still, it will cause a deterioration in the health of your plants, leeching nutrients and causing the leaves to shrivel up and turn yellow.

-This is a fungus that affects just about all plants you want to grow in your garden, so you need to be able to identify it so that you can address it when and if it appears.
+This is a fungus that affects just about all plants you want to grow in your garden, so you need to be able to identify it to address it when and if it appears.

 If you notice that your plant suddenly looks like it’s covered in powder on the leaves, stem, or flowers, that’s a sign of mildew.